peterneave/vscode/README.md

 ---

-Have a profile for frontend, backend, AWS and Azure or a project.
+- Have a profile for Frontend, Backend, AWS and Azure or even for a project.
+- Customize the profile for a stack ie (Jira, AWS and Python).

-You have a project that uses Jira, AWS and Python - you could install the tools and extensions as part of that project.
+- You could install the tools and extensions as part of that project.

 ## Customisation